Last Updated on July 25, 2023

 These are the three best places to visit in Brooklyn for Manhattan skyline views, and one thing you can combine each visit with:

 Pebble Beach, a small beach perched right in between the Brooklyn Bridge and the Manhattan Bridge.
 Grab a coffee at the Brooklyn Roasting Company in Dumbo (45 Washington St) and an almond croissant at Almondine Bakery (85 Water St) and take in the views for a bit.

-East River State Park in Williamsburg: This one is best visited on a Saturday, when from March to October, the popular Smorgasburg food market takes place right in the park, next to a tiny stretch of sand beach on the East River.
-If you’re visiting on a weekday, go on a Williamsburg vintage shopping tour or stop at The Ides rooftop bar (at the Wythe Hotel) for even better views, or go on a pizza-themed walking tour of the neighborhood – you should grab a slice at Joe’s Pizza (216 Bedford Ave), Best Pizza (33 Havemeyer St) and Vinnie’s Pizza (148 Bedford Ave).
+Marsha P Johnson State Park in Williamsburg: This one is best visited on a Saturday, when from March to October, the popular Smorgasburg food market takes place right in the park, next to a tiny stretch of sand beach on the East River.
+If you’re visiting on a weekday, go on a Williamsburg vintage shopping tour or stop at Westlight (the rooftop bar atop the William Vale Hotel) for even better views.
+You could also go on a pizza-themed walking tour of the neighborhood – you should grab a slice at Joe’s Pizza (216 Bedford Ave), Best Pizza (33 Havemeyer St) and L’Industrie (254 South 2nd Street).